 Lizard Peninsula · TR12

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In St Keverne, that work is shaped by the place itself — St Keverne is the inland market village of the eastern Lizard, with a substantial fifteenth-century church, a wide village square and an AONB-protected agricultural hinterland, with a building stock that leans toward traditional cob-and-granite cottages and Georgian and Victorian villas.
+A St Keverne brief starts on the street, not the screen — St Keverne is the inland market village of the eastern Lizard, with a substantial fifteenth-century church, a wide village square and an AONB-protected agricultural hinterland, with a building stock that leans toward Georgian and Victorian villas and modern infill bungalows.

 Our process